REFERENCE TITLE: pest management; department of agriculture |

 B. Pursuant to sections 35‑146 and 35‑147, the acting associate director shall deposit ten per cent of all fees in the state general fund and deposit the remaining ninety per cent in the pest management fund.
 All monies collected from civil penalties shall be deposited, pursuant to sections 35‑146 and 35‑147, in the state general fund.

 C. Monies deposited in the pest management fund are exempt from the provisions of section 35‑190 relating to lapsing of appropriations.
-END_STATUTE

 Sec.
 7. Section 32-2306, Arizona Revised Statutes, is amended to read:

-START_STATUTE32-2306.
+32-2306.
 Annual and informational reports

-A. On or before September 30 of each year, the acting associate director shall submit a report regarding the number and types of termite treatments as maintained pursuant to section 32‑2304, subsection D. The information shall be categorized according to the general type of treatment used, including pesticide, bait, mechanical, temperature and other methods of treatment.
+A. On or before September 30 of each year, the acting associate director shall submit a report regarding the number and types of termite treatments as maintained pursuant to section 32‑2304, subsection E D. The information shall be categorized according to the general type of treatment used, including pesticide, bait, mechanical, temperature and other methods of treatment.
 If pesticide treatment is used, the report shall include the active ingredient or trade name of the pesticide used.

-B. The acting associate director shall submit copies of the report to the speaker of the house of representatives, the president of the senate, the governor and the secretary of state and the director of the Arizona state library, archives and public records.
+B. The acting associate director shall submit copies of the report to the speaker of the house of representatives, the president of the senate, the governor, and the secretary of state and the director of the Arizona state library, archives and public records.

 C. If a buyer of real property makes a request to the acting associate director, the acting associate director shall make available to the buyer an information report listing all termite treatments reported for the property.
 The wood‑destroying insect inspection report shall state that a buyer may obtain the information report from the acting associate director.
-END_STATUTE

 Sec.
 8. Section 32-2308, Arizona Revised Statutes, is amended to read:

-START_STATUTE32-2308.
+32-2308.
 Joint responsibility for supervised persons

 A. A business licensee, qualifying party or applicator may be held jointly responsible for the acts or omissions of another person who is under the supervision of the business licensee, qualifying party or applicator if the supervising licensee fails to properly train, equip or supervise the other person or fails to maintain records of proper training, equipping or supervising.

 B. Failure to timely and fully respond to requests by the acting associate director for information relating to training, equipping and supervising is a prima facie showing of a failure to properly train, equip or supervise.
 The supervising licensee has the burden of proof by a preponderance of the evidence that the business licensee, qualifying party or applicator has fulfilled the required duties as prescribed by this chapter, rules adopted pursuant to this chapter or a written order of the acting associate director.
-END_STATUTE

 Sec.
 9. Section 32-2311, Arizona Revised Statutes, is amended to read:

-START_STATUTE32-2311.
+32-2311.
 Persons not required to be licensed; civil penalties

 A. This chapter does not apply to: